technoweenie/multipartstreamer/README.md

 ## TODO

 * Multiple files?
-* Files a source other than the file system.
+* Add files a source other than the file system.

 ## Credits